30203587/event-driven-programming-outcome/design/individual/document.md

 1. [Georgi Mirchev](design/evidence/georgi-mirchev.docx)

+## Reflection 1

-## Did the design meet the client requirements?
+Description: Did the design meet the client requirements?

 The design closely followed the clients requirements when thinking about the UX of the program, including messages to help the user whenever possible.

+## Reflection 2

-## The initial design was peer reviewed, and feedback provided.
+Description: The initial design was peer reviewed, and feedback provided.
 Did this change your design or the way that you implemented the design?
 What did change?

-The application UI's layout and the colour pallete was changed to make the applicaton more comprehensible.
+The application UI's layout and the colour palette was changed to make the application more comprehensible to the average user.
+This involved making new colour schemes with [Coolors](https://coolors.co) and seeing how they would display given example UI elements.

+## Reflection 3

-## Did the UX testing highlight any possible improvements that could be made.
+Description: Did the UX testing highlight any possible improvements that could be made.
 Did the user testing uncover any bugs not detected in your functional testing?

 Some manual tests highlighted problems in the coherence of the application.
-Some bugs were found in development of the application using testing, the relevent tests were then updated to reflect the changes in the application.
+Some bugs were found in development of the application using testing, the relevant tests were then updated to reflect the changes in the application.

+## Reflection 4

-## Anything that you would like to do differently or something that you thought worked well and you would do again?
+Description: Anything that you would like to do differently or something that you thought worked well and you would do again?

-- The application relying on Tauri for its development went well as it intergrated with the an OS' existing tooling.
+- The application relying on Tauri for its development went well as it integrated with the OS' existing tooling.
 - Cargo made installing and testing different libraries easy across different platforms, making iterations quicker.
+- A bigger unification of tooling across both the back-end and front-end, ideally the GUI would make use of an rust library to make it more scalable and stable.

 # Documentation